Adam-Mathew-Duke/Python-Bootcamp/README.md

 Each exercise is aimed at reinforcing foundational skills and understanding core concepts in Python.

 ### Programs Folder
-The Programs Folder contains my own Python programs, created to apply the concepts learned in the course.
-These projects go beyond the course exercises to demonstrate my growing skills in Python programming.
+The Programs folder showcases Python projects I've created to apply and extend the concepts learned in the course.
+These projects go beyond standard exercises, highlighting my developing skills and practical understanding of Python.

 * Python MIDI tool - coming soon!

-Each program reflects my growing confidence in writing clean, functional Python code.
+Each program demonstrates my increasing confidence in crafting clean, functional Python code.